 I started doing yoga

 I spent so much time of my life making fun of those oh-I’ll-just-have-a-salad-girls who do acro yoga with man-bun-models somewhere in Indonesia.
 Depending on how much time you spent in the glossy world of Instagram, it seems like that is the only kind of yoga out there.
 For me, yoga was the epitome of a basic hobby those salted-caramel-latte-but-no-cream-please girls have.

-However, my lifestyle got insanely unhealthy in the last years of having a sedentary office job that allowed me to splurge on cabs and takeout a few too many times.
-In the beginning of 2016, I realized that I finally needed to start moving again, but I struggled with finding something that worked for me.
+However, in the beginning of 2016, I realized that I finally needed to start moving again, but I struggled with finding something that worked for me.
 I tend to always choose running first, but I hate it as much as I love it — and I certainly despise being so depended on the weather.

 I didn’t need to blog anymore